lichkitsch/old_campaigns/ringlord.md

 Describe the state of the party and their current situation.

 ## Important NPCs
 List the important NPCs that the party might interact with including their name, description, motivation, and (if necessary) their stats.
+Use single sentence structure: Blank wants to..., so they...".

 ## Goal
 Give the party a clear, specific objective.
 The goal might be a red herring or lead to something bigger, but to take action your party needs to *want* something.